• Skip to main content

 Since 1984, Nahant SWIM Inc. has worked to protect our regional waters, beaches and land from pollution and other harm, according to its mission statement online.

-“SWIM has two cleanups each year, a spring clean up that’s done entirely by SWIM, which roughly 15-16 years ago,” President Vi Patek explained.
+“SWIM has two cleanups each year, a spring clean up that’s done entirely by SWIM, which began roughly 15-16 years ago,” President Vi Patek explained.
 “The women’s club decided it was time to help out clean the beaches.”

 She cited that when the group first began the endeavor, they discovered items like fridges, cars and “everything imaginable.”